-- Over-arching risk appetite statements (net income volatility, solvency, single event and liquidity) quarterly

-- Risk appetite exposures:

-- · Market risks quarterly
+- Market risks quarterly

 - Credit risk monthly

 - Reserve risk semi-annually

 - Underwriting per risk semi-annually

-- Natural catastrophe exposures quarterly
+- Natural catastrophe exposures guarterly

 - Cyber per event semi- annually

 - Operational risk annually

 Loss exposure estimates for all event risks are derived from a combination of commercially available and internally developed models together with the judgement of management, as overseen by the Board.
 Actual incurred losses may vary materially from our estimates.
 Factors that can cause a deviation between estimated and actual incurred losses may include: